GregTheMadMonk/tnl-noa/Documentation/Tutorials/Reduction/tutorial_03_Reduction.md

 \bf u^{k+1} = \bf u^k + \tau \Delta \bf u.
 \f]

-Except the vector addition, we may want to compute \f$L_p\f$-norm of \f$\Delta \bf u\f$ which may indicate convergence.
+Together with the vector addition, we may want to compute also \f$L_2\f$-norm of \f$\Delta \bf u\f$ which may indicate convergence.
 Computing first the addition and then the norm would be inefficient because we would have to fetch the vector \f$\Delta \bf u\f$ twice from the memory.
 The following example shows how to do the addition and norm computation at the same time.

 \include UpdateAndResidueExample.cpp